 Why are Level Airlines tickets so cheap?

-Does Level Airlines fly short-haul in Europe?
+Does Level Airlines fly short-haul routes in Europe?